mamurak/predictive-maint/docs/image-detection-inference-demo.md

 ***DON'T CLICK the Start Fetching button yet***.

 ## 2 - Give the VM permissions to access your webcam.
-On the VM menu, navigate to **Devices > Webcams** and click on the webcam you wish to use to generate the images
+On the Virtual Box menu, navigate to **Devices > Webcams** and click on the webcam you wish to use to generate the images:
  ![images/3-inference-demo/image14.png](images/3-inference-demo/image14.png)